Wire EDM Manufacturing Process – How It Works and Applications

 The wire EDM machine, also known as a “cheese cutter,” offers several unique advantages, making it a popular choice for manufacturers across a range of different industries.

-EDM Benefits
+Wire EDM Benefits

 Wire EDM machines are able to carefully remove excess material without exerting a strong cutting force.
 The process is often automated, meaning it has less chance of causing damage to the workpiece itself.
-And because wire EDM machines can accommodate hard materials, there is no need for secondary, post-machining thermal treatments.
+And because a wire EDM machine can accommodate hard materials, there is no need for secondary, post-machining thermal treatments.
 As a result, there is little to no heat stress placed on the shaped part, and less chance that the surface of the part will become distorted.

 EDM Applications